Happy Marriage: 11 Keys to Find Happiness in a Marriage

 Every spouse should support the other, especially in-front of others.
 Remember, your spouse looks up to you and wants your constant love and support.

-Learn to encourage their smallest of efforts, whether within the family or outside.
+If you want a happy marriage, learn to encourage the smallest of efforts of your partner, whether within the family or outside.

 Don’t force changes on your partner, or expect them to become what you want them to be.
 Each one has their own way of working, so offer your support and trust them to make the right decisions.